ohlab/reprDB/README.md

 2. Move the file generated in Step 2 to this folder.
 No other files should be present in this folder.

 ## 4. Run the scripts

+### 4.0 Test run

+* As of 20 March 2019, please skip this step until `test` is updated *

+Run `test.sh` for a quick unit test.
+It uses two E.coli genomes and one Cowpox virus genome to check if the outputs of the download, formatting, job split, and compilation steps are working as expected.
+The result of the test is output to `test_result`.
+Please make sure to run the test before compiling the full database to avoid overwriting.

 ### 4.1 Via the cluster (recommended)